 Legal advice must be sought prior to commencing a procurement if it is proposed to use a supplier’s terms and conditions.
 These should not be used without approval from Legal Services unless it is via a Framework Agreement or DPS and under £100,000.

-Contracts which are over the Key Decision Threshold must be sealed unless agreed otherwise by the Head of Law & Governance in writing.
+Contracts which are over the Key Decision threshold must be sealed unless agreed otherwise by the Head of Law & Governance in writing.

 Clauses that must be included in all contracts